Getting Started

 Whether a word is regular or not, you can teach it by matching sounds to symbols (speech to print).
 After all, the letters of the alphabet were invented to represent what we are saying!

 Before we talk about the process, let me tell you this game changing fact.
 Memorizing just one word can take hundreds of repetitions (depending on the child).
-But with the necessary foundational skills, mapping words typically takes just 1-4 repetitions!
+But with the necessary foundational skills, mapping words typically takes a couple repetitions!

 If a child is not storing the word after several repetitions, check the following: